2i2c-org/docs/user/topics/data/sharing.md

 `shared`
 : All users have a directory called `shared` in their home directory.
-  This is a *readonly* directory - users and administrators can not write to it.
-  However, anybody can *access* and *read from* the `shared` directory.
+  This is a **read-only** directory - users and administrators can not write to it.
+However, anybody can *read* from the `shared` directory.
-  This is how a user accesses a data file distributed by a Hub administrator.

 ::::{margin}
 :::{image} media/shared-readwrite.png
 :::
 The `shared-readwrite` folder appears for Hub Admins only.
 ::::

 `shared-readwrite`
 : **(administrators only)** Admins also have a directory called `shared-readwrite` in their home directory.
 This is the *same folder* as the `shared` directory, but writeable!
-  Any files admins put here will be immediately visible in all users' `shared` directories.
+Any file admins write here will be immediately visible in all users' `shared` directories.

 ### Example workflow